Reconnect with each other.

 Couples therapy in Newton can help you grow closer.

-During couples therapy in Newton, you and your partner will learn new ways of relating to each other.
+During couples therapy, you and your partner will learn new ways of relating to each other.
 Practicing this new skill will transform your relationship over time.

 We'll work to create an environment where you both feel safe being vulnerable.
 This will allow you to discuss difficult topics openly and honestly.
 You'll finally be able to address hurts from the past and begin the healing process.